TERMS AND CONDITIONS

 "Customer" the person, firm, sole trader or limited company who accepts the Company's quotation for the sale of Goods by making an Order Request.

-Within the Central London Area, orders placed by 4pm will be delivered the next day .
+Delivery: Within the Central London Area, orders placed by 4pm will be delivered the next day.
 Orders placed after 4pm have no next-day delivery guarantee.
-Any order for the UK mainland will be delivered within 3 working days.
+Any order for mainland UK will be delivered within 3 working days.
 Emergency deliveries can be arranged at an agreed cost.
 We can guarantee specific delivery time slots only for clients who request this when ordering at least 48 hours before.

 1. insure the Goods against the usual risk.